-Dr. Batsielilit works as a public health emergency management advisor (FEMA/CDC/HHS), an international expert consultant in public health surveillance, communicable disease specialist, healthcare administrator, and a community health coordinator for over 20 years and lives in Birmingham, Alabama.
+Dr. Batsielilit works as a public health emergency management advisor (FEMA/CDC/HHS), an international expert consultant in public health surveillance, a communicable disease specialist, a healthcare administrator, and a community health coordinator for over 20 years and has lived in Birmingham, Alabama.
 He holds a Bachelor of Science degree from the National Institute of Executives, a Master of Sciences, then a Ph.D./DHA in healthcare administration and public health from the University of Phoenix in Arizona.

-Dr. Batsielilit is an author whose work is focused on HIV/AIDS, infectious disease, telemedicine, race, and gender.
-He has published one book, False- Positive HIV Results: The Silent Issue in African Countries (2020), and plans to publish three more books, Telemedicine Services: An Argument for Use in African, USVI, and Haitian Healthcare Systems (2021), COVID-19: Delusion and Denial in Africa, Haiti, and the U.S. Virgin Islands (2021), and Managing Common Persistent Infectious Diseases in Africa (2021).
+Dr. Batsielilit is an author whose work is focused on HIV/AIDS, infectious diseases, telemedicine, race, and gender.
+He has published several books, such as; False- Positive HIV Results: The Silent Issue in African Countries (2020), Telemedicine Services: An Argument for Use in African, USVI, and Haitian Healthcare Systems (2021), and Covid-19 Africa, Haiti, and The U.S. Virgin Islands: The Responses, the Aftermath, Future Projections (2021)

-Dr. Inez S. Ragland- Vice- President in charge of Education & Outreach Programs is CEO and founder of Sustainable Solutions/ Papers and Documents a consulting agency dedicated to assisting individuals and families seeking health benefits on the local, state, and federal levels.
-Dr. Ragland feels that we can all be successful if we share our knowledge with each other.
+Dr. Inez S. Ragland- Vice-President in charge of Education & Outreach Programs is CEO and founder of Sustainable Solutions/ Papers and Documents a consulting agency dedicated to assisting individuals and families seeking health benefits on the local, state, and federal levels.
+Dr. Ragland feels that we can all be successful if we share our knowledge.

 Affiliations include The Jacksonville Arts Council, Jacksonville State University Alumni Association, University of Alabama Alumni Association, Kingdom Place Ministries, Alabama Education Association, Kappa Delta Epsilon, and Kappa Delta Pi Honor Societies.
 Dr. Ragland’s education includes an Ed.
 D in Educational Leadership, Policy and Technology Studies from the University of Alabama, Tuscaloosa.
 She earned an M S. Agency Counseling, a Bachelor of Social Work, and a BS in Psychology at Jacksonville State University.
 Dr. Ragland is a skilled communicator able to synthesize and deliver complex information to diverse audiences.
 Computer literate with basic sign language skills, adroit public speaking, and proficient writing skills.